ECMSim: A high-performance interactive web application for real-time spatiotemporal simulation of cardiac ECM signaling and diffusion: RESULTS

-The dual-scale visualization system combines tissue-level spatial patterns with detailed single-cell temporal dynamics.
-Users can select up to two individual cells from the smaller overview grid, with their molecular trajectories displayed in real-time line plots that enable direct comparison between cells experiencing different microenvironments.
+The visualization system combines tissue-level spatial patterns with detailed single-cell temporal dynamics.
+Users can select up to eight individual cells directly on the main heatmap by clicking, with their molecular trajectories displayed in real-time line plots that enable direct comparison between cells experiencing different microenvironments.
+Selected cells can be individually edited, allowing users to manually adjust the concentration of any molecular species in a specific cell to test localized perturbations.
+The platform also provides figure export functionality, enabling users to save the current heatmap visualization in PNG and SVG formats for publication or further analysis.
 The comprehensive parameter control panel contains all eight primary rate constants with real-time adjustment capabilities, enabling immediate exploration of model sensitivity and behavior under different kinetic assumptions.
 This interactive capability transforms ECMSim into a digital laboratory environment where hypotheses can be tested and validated without the temporal and resource constraints of traditional experimental approaches.